-The Subregion consists of primarily four cities and unincorporated areas of Los Angeles County.
-Figure 2 depicts the county and city boundaries of the North Santa Monica Bay Subregion.
+The Subregion consists of seven cities, unincorporated areas of Los Angeles and Ventura Counties and other communities as depicted in Figure 2.
 Based on census tract information from the 2010 census, the 2010 population of the Subregion is estimated to be 107,000.
 According to population growth projections from the Southern California Association of Governments (SCAG) for Los Angeles County, population is expected to increase at an average rate of 0.5% per year out to 2035.
-Applying this growth projection to the estimated 2010 populations in the Subregion indicates that by 2035 the population is expected grow to 122,000.
+Applying this growth projection to the estimated 2010 populations in the Subregion indicates that by 2035 the population is expected to grow to 122,000.
 (SCAG, 2012; U.S. Census Bureau, 2012)